 Scarlet Tie Elite is the base website for all Scarlet Tie subsidiaries.
-Whether you are interested in having a manuscript professionally edited, purchasing high quality cover art, or looking to list your book in our directory, you will be dealing one on one with either Val Hughes or Zathyn Priest.
+Whether you are interested in having a manuscript professionally edited or purchasing high quality cover art, you will be dealing one on one with either Val Wolfe or Zathyn Priest.
 We pride ourselves on personal interaction.
 Val is based in the United Kingdom and Zathyn Priest is based in Australia.

 I sort of fell into editing.
 It wasn’t my intention, I had wanted to write, but during my course at university, I discovered that content editing is something I love, and just have a knack for doing.

 I’d always wanted to be an author.
 Words fascinated me, I was always one of those annoying readers that spotted every error, each plot hole, knew what was coming next and I could usually guess the ending.
 I knew I needed help to be an author, having a plot wasn’t enough.
 I’d need to know how to put it together perfectly, self-edit it, and learn the many tools of the trade.
 Microsoft Word being just one of the tools I’d need to master.
 So, I enrolled at the Open University and did the degree in English Lit that I’d always wanted to do and I also incorporated creative writing and editing into my course.
 Over my six years at university I learned so much about different writing and editing methods, I never expected it would be editing that stole my attention.

 Suddenly I had the ability to edit, I loved it, and a few friends I had online let me practice my editing on them.
 They all got publishing contracts by the time I had finished, despite being rejected previously.
 That really inspired me, and I decided to work for a publishing house.
 Time, as they say, flies, and I have now worked for several years for publishing houses and freelance.
 I have worked with so many wonderful authors, and loved every minute.